 Musculature also plays a major role in locomotion.
 Powerful muscles offer greater acceleration capabilities, therefore rather conducive to sprinters.

-Decision support during the engagement: what is a remarkable GAIT / Amplitude couple?
+Decision support during the engagement: what does the Stride Frequency / Stride Length pair means?

 In order to provide a few orders of magnitude to support the trainer’s analysis, here is some data from the horses monitored daily by Equimetre.